Call for Papers

 - Manuscripts should be 12 point font, Times New Roman, and 1,5 spaced throughout allowing good (1-1/2 inch) margins.
 Pages should be numbered sequentially.

 - International Crimes and History adheres to the Chicago reference style.

-- All manuscript submissions should include the following information on the first page of the Word document:
+- All manuscript submissions should include

 - Full name(s) of the author(s)